10 Oldest Baseball Teams in America

 Previous Name(s): Brooklyn Atlantics; Brooklyn Grays; Brooklyn Bridegrooms; Brooklyn Grooms; Brooklyn Superbas; Brooklyn Trolley Dodgers; Brooklyn Robins; Brooklyn Dodgers

-The Los Angeles Dodgers franchise was initially formed in 1883 as the Brooklyn Grays, a minor-league team with the Inter-State Association of Professional Baseball Clubs.
+The Los Angeles Dodgers franchise was initially formed in 1883 by the name Brooklyn Grays.
+It was a minor league team with the Inter-State Association of Professional Baseball Clubs.
 A year later, the team went professional and joined the American Association before eventually moving over to the National League in 1890.

 7. Philadelphia Phillies